 Golf Pollensa and Golf Alcanada are 10-15 minutes drive from the port.
 Both offer 18-hole courses that are well manicured, a clubhouse and restaurant.

 Explore the majestic Tramuntana mountains, which offer incredible hiking paths of all levels, including the Puig, the 330-metre high peak that is a favourite climb for many to see the views from above.
 This area is also a popular spot for bird watching.

 Golf Pollensa is an attractive 9-hole course with spectacular views to the mountains and the north coast.
-Its beautiful setting and design makes it an enjoyable course for a round or two of golf. […] Golf Pollensa
+Its beautiful setting & design makes it enjoyable. […] Golf Pollensa

 More Places on Mallorca

 The Balearic Island of Mallorca has a wealth of interesting towns and villages, plus the stylish capital Palma.
 Explore them all here!